msoumik78/msoumik78.github.io/_posts/2020-06-05-basics-of-kotlin-with-examples.markdown

 Basics of Kotlin with examples

 Kotlin is a JVM language which has not only become the de-facto programming language for developing Android applications but also increasingly becoming very popular on the server side as well.
-So server side developers like me are also taking Kotlin very seriously.
-Here I’ll summarise some of the basic features which have become really popular (remember Kotlin aims to make the code as compact and minimal as possible) :
+So server side developers like me are also taking Kotlin very seriously.Here I’ll summarise some of the basic features which have become really popular (remember Kotlin aims to make the code as compact and minimal as possible) :

 * We do not need to end sentences with semicolons
-* Variables are declared with keyword var and constants with keyword val

-	Also in Kotlin first the variable name is declared followed by a colon and the variable type.
+* Variables are declared with keyword var and constants with keyword val Also in Kotlin the variable name is declared/written first followed by a colon and then the variable type.
 Variable type is optional in Kotlin and it is able to auto infer.

 {% highlight ruby %}
 	var data1 : String = “text”